pthierry38/the-backdoor-factory/debian/backdoor-factory.1.md

 # ABOUT THE SHELLCODES

 There is various predefined shellcode in backdoor-factory.
 Their availability depends on the target type (ELF32, ELF64, PE32...).
-The shellcodes list is defined bellow.
+The shellcodes list is defined below.

 ## for all intel-based (x86 and x86_64 architecture)